 3.1 Capacity

-The quantity of the oil seed crushed kg/h with 8 percent maximum extraction of oil in two stages of crushing’s and without change of acid value of oil from its original value.
+The quantity of the oil seed crushed in kg/h with 8 percent maximum extraction of oil in two stages of crushings and without change of acid value of oil from its original value.

 NOTE - The capacity may be declared with respect to groundnut kernels (see IS 4427: 1967).